buttonpushertv/buttonpusherTTRPG/90-Tools & Helpers/JSON Importing How To Notes/02-The FMG JSON File.md

 [^1]: This access will be read-only.
 Only the owner of the Dropbox will be able to save changes back to the Dropbox, *however* those saved changes will result in a new Dropbox link being created, so if you must make changes, you will need to use a tool to 'find & replace' the old link with the new link.
 Therefore, its a good idea to *not* change your FMG map _after_ the import to Obsidian is done.

-[^2]: To run a Python script, generally you type `python3 your_script_name_here` on to a commandline or terminal.
+[^2]: To run a Python script, generally you type `python OR python3 your_script_name_here` on to a commandline or terminal.
 For this script, you *need* to be sitting in the folder where the script and the JSON files are located.

 [^3]: The reason for copying it into that templates folder is because the JSON/CSV Importer does not retain the paths you load into the top fields (Source File, Handlebar Template, and Helper JS File), so you need to re-select those on each pass.
 I have found it's easiest to just store the MODDED JSON in this folder, as well, so you don't need to keep navigating to different locations for these items each time you do an import pass.